French Nicoise Salad (100 G)

 Add Legumes

-Drink water alongside your meal, as staying hydrated can aid in digestion and help manage glucose levels.
+Drink water before and during your meal to aid digestion and help maintain balanced glucose levels.

 metabolic